ahmadiehsan/personal_docs/docs/data_science/_overview/projects_flow.md

 ## Description

-1. **Business understanding:** Get a clear understanding of the problem you’re out to solve, how it impacts your organization, and your goals for addressing it.
+1. **Business understanding:** Get a clear understanding of the problem you're out to solve, how it impacts your organization, and your goals for addressing it.
 Tasks in this phase include:

    - Identifying your business goals
    - Assessing your situation